qamatic/mintleaf/doc/source/index.html.md

 ## Configuration file

 Version profile is a configuration file which contains list of changesets to be applied for a particular version of a database migration.
 Typically you will have all versions from the beginning to the latest.
-So the Mintleaf looks for a default version profile at the folder where it is being execution location.
+So the Mintleaf looks for a default version profile at the folder where it is being executed.

  **dbconfig.xml**